Fence Solutions for Chickens, Ducks & Geese

 - The fence line must be mowed when green grass covers the lowest “live” strand.
 The alternative is to apply a strip of herbicide to kill weeds.

 - Ice and heavy snow can flatten and thereby damage it.
+That’s why most choose to store netting fences for the winter.

 - High wind can lean it over.